TRI Pilot Award Program

 Health Sciences Innovation and Entrepreneurship (HSIE) Training Program for Postdoctoral Fellows

 (TL1 Training Program)

 The HSIE Training Program aims to help the next generation of health scientists transform their discoveries into benefits for health care.
 The program is a partnership between the TRI and the Entrepreneurship Graduate Program in the Sam M. Walton College of Business at the University of Arkansas Fayetteville.
 The goal of the HSIE Training Program is to broaden a scholar’s vision of using entrepreneurship principles and team science to accelerate biomedical discoveries into improved health outcomes in academic settings and enhance readiness for industry, government, and other nonacademic jobs.
-Click here for more information about the HSIE Training Program.
+Visit the HSIE Training Program page for more information.
+View the RFA.

 Data Science Scholars Program

-The Data Scholars Program is a one-year program that combines training in data analytics with mentored support of a data-oriented project in the faculty member’s clinical area.
-Scholars recieve 20% salary support, tuition support, and close mentoring from UAMS TRI faculty and staff.
-Click here for more information on the Data Scholars Program.
+The Data Science Scholars Program is a one-year program that combines training in data analytics with mentored support of a data-oriented project in the faculty member’s clinical area.
+Scholars receive 20% salary support, tuition support, and close mentoring from UAMS TRI faculty and staff.
+Visit the Data Scholars Program page for more information.
+View the previous RFA.

 Team Science Voucher Program